tonylampada/jarvisportal/README.md

 ```

 # Running
-Get a devicekey from [Jarvis GPT](https://chat.openai.com/g/g-WnOhmZn8y-jarvis) and register your device with
+Get a devicekey from [Jarvis GPT](https://chat.openai.com/g/g-WnOhmZn8y-jarvis) and register your device by running it in your terminal

 ```bash
 jarvisportal